Stephenson 2 DFK 1: Distance

-When the cluster was originally discovered in 1990, Stephenson 2, and therefore Stephenson 2 DFK 1, was originally estimated to have a distance of around 30 kpc, much further than the cluster is thought to reside today.
-This greater distance was calculated by the assumption that the cluster stars were all M-type supergiants, then calculating the distance modulus based on their typical absolute magnitudes.
+When the cluster was originally discovered in 1990, Stephenson 2, and therefore Stephenson 2 DFK 1, was originally estimated to have a distance of around 30 kpc, much farther than the cluster is thought to reside today.

-In 2001, Nakaya et al. estimated the distance of the stars in the cluster to be 1.5 kiloparsecs (4,900 light-years), which is significantly closer than any other distance estimate given for the star and the cluster.
-Alternatively, a study around a similar timeframe gave a further distance of roughly 5.9 kiloparsecs (19,000 light-years).
-A study in 2007 determined a kinematic distance of 5.83 +1.91/−0.78 kiloparsecs (19,000 +6,200/−2,500 light-years) from comparison with the cluster's radial velocity, considerably closer than the original distance of 30 kiloparsecs (98,000 light-years) quoted by Stephenson (1990).
+A study in 2007 determined a kinematic distance of 5.83 +1.91/−0.78 kiloparsecs (19,000 +6,200/−2,500 light-years) from comparison with the cluster's radial velocity, considerably closer than the original distance quoted by Stephenson (1990).
 However, because of Stephenson 2 DFK 1's doubtful membership, its distance was not directly estimated.
 This value was later adopted in a recent study of the cluster.

 A similar kinematic distance of 5.5 kiloparsecs (18,000 light-years) was reported in a 2010 study, derived from the average radial velocity of four of the cluster's members (96 kilometers per second) and from an association with a clump of stars near Stephenson 2, Stephenson 2 SW, locating it near the Scutum–Centaurus Arm of the Milky Way.
-This value was later adopted in a 2012 study, which used the aforementioned distance to calculate the star's luminosity, however noted that the uncertainty in the distance was greater than 50%.
+This value was later adopted in a 2012 study to calculate the star's luminosity.
+It is noted that the uncertainty in the distance was greater than 50%.
 Despite this, it is also stated that distances to massive star clusters will be improved in the future.

-Verheyen et al. (2013) used the average radial velocity of the cluster (+109.3 ± 0.7 kilometers per second) to derive a kinematic distance of roughly 6 kiloparsecs (20,000 light-years) for the cluster.
+Verheyen et al. (2013) used the average radial velocity of the cluster (+109.3 ± 0.7 kilometers per second) to derive a kinematic distance of roughly six kiloparsecs (20,000 light-years) for the cluster.
 However, Stephenson 2 DFK 1's radial velocity is calculated to be only 89 kilometers per second and therefore leading to the study's statement that the star is a field red supergiant unassociated with the cluster.